 Frame Fit: Since you start your golf swing looking down, improperly fit glasses can slide off the nose and distract you.
 Make sure you choose frames that have temples that can be adjusted to fit so that they do not slide down the nose.

-Prescription Lenses: Most golf glasses can be fit with prescription lens.
-However, those who wear a bifocals or progressives probably have noticed that they must put their head down a little more to properly see the ball.
-This is because the bifocal often interferes with the field of view, since the ball on a tee falls into your intermediate or distance vision, not your near that a bifocal is designed for.
+Prescription Lenses: Most golf glasses can fit with prescription lens.
+But, those who wear bifocals or progressives probably have noticed that they must put their head down a little more to properly see the ball.
+This is because the bifocal often interferes with the field of view, since the ball on a tee falls into your intermediate or distance vision, not short distance, that a bifocal is designed for.
 This creates an uncomfortable head position.
 A golfer that needs both distance and near corrections should consider special golf lenses.
-This would be a bifocal fit very low and temporally so that you can easily see the ball in the distance range without creating an uncomfortable head position, while at the same time, have the bifocal there to read and record on a score card.
-Stick-on bifocals are also a popular option as they can be removed when not needed.
+This would be a bifocal fit low and temporally so that you can see the ball in the distance range without creating an uncomfortable head position, while at the same time, have the bifocal there to read and record on a score card.
+Stick-on bifocals are also a popular choice as they can be removed when not needed.